WWW.HAYHURST.NET

 After a couple of days we boarded the train again and went down to Lahore to investigate how we were going to get into India.
 Pakistan and India were at war at the time, so although we had useful information from our fellow travellers we were a bit concerned that this might be difficult.
 In fact it turned out to be very easy, except that we had to walk a couple of kilometres across no-mans-land at Wagga.
 The Pakistanis were very anxious to be of assistance and to see us off properly ensuring that we left with a good impression.
 The Indians were waiting at the other side to welcome us and equally anxious to give a good impression.

 We took the train from the border down to Amritsar and then on to Delhi.
-We spent several weeks in Delhi living in hotels in what was called the Beggars Bazaar, immediately opposite New Delhi railway station.
+We spent several weeks in Delhi living in hotels in Pahar Ganj, known locally as the Beggars Bazaar, immediately opposite New Delhi railway station.
 We were paying approximately 50 to 75 pence per night for a room and we were eating in the local restaurants which cost us about 50 pence a day.
 We travelled around Delhi on foot and using the auto-rickshaws, visiting the tourist places.
-Eventually we carried on our journey by rail across northern India to Kanpur, Lucknow, Alahabad and Muzaffarpur, until we reached the Nepal border at Rauxal.
-Here the railway line ended and we had to find transport over the hills into the Kathmandu valley.

-We were told the best way to do this was standing up at the back of a truck, and we saw some people who had taken this option.
+We were told the best way to do this was standing up in the back of a truck, and we saw some people who had taken this option.
 We decided against it and got tickets on a bus.
 It was a full day trip during which the bus climbed to several thousand feet before starting its descent into Kathmandu.
 At the side of the road, you could see a cableway which carried flat pallets containing goods up over the hill to Kathmandu.
 I wonder if this thing is still working.

 There were no shopping centres or anything like that.
 I understand that now there are even supermarkets with escalators and serious traffic congestion in the city.
 There is even a new Yak & Yeti Hotel.
 When we were there we visited the original Yak & Yeti, which was still being run by Boris of Kathmandu.
 The place was straight out of the Raj and starting to fall apart, there was talk about this new tourist hotel, but I think to us at that time, it seemed a long time off.